Published by Carl Hedinger. Last Updated on September 2, 2023.

 Things to Do at Moses Cone Memorial Park Today

 Today, the former Cone estate serves as a beautiful park and excellent memorial to Moses and Bertha.

-The carriage trails are accessible throughout the year and Flat Top Manor remains seasonally open, typically from mid-April through the end of November.
+The carriage trails at Moses Cone Parks are open year-round, and Flat Top Manor (the Moses Cone fire tower) remains seasonally open, typically from mid-April through the end of November.

 This is a popular Blue Ridge Parkway stop (Milepost 294.1), so we highly suggest you arrive early on weekends and holidays.
 There is a large parking area to accommodate many visitors who’ve come to enjoy Flat Top Manor’s historic charm and natural surroundings.

 Speaking of which, here are all the things to do at Moses Cone Memorial Park.

 Moses Cone Manor House